Rongronggg9/RSS-to-Telegram-Bot/docs/FAQ.md

 **A**: Send `/lang` and select language again.
 The bot will update your command list.

 ### **Q**: How is the performance of the bot?
-It appears to have a slight memory leak problem.

 **A**: The bot is designed to be asynchronous, so it is lightweight and fast.
 Even if there are over 6000 feeds, the bot can still run on a single core VPS, with an incredibly low load average (~0.2) and approximate 350MB memory usage.
-The bot can still work fine in such a condition and its stability and usability will not be influenced.
-As for the memory leak problem, it is a [known issue](https://github.com/kurtmckee/feedparser/issues/287) of an upstream library `feedparser`, and it is not a bug of the bot.
+The bot can still work fine in such a condition and its stability and usability will not be degraded.

+### **Q**: It appears to have a slight memory leak problem...

+**A**: It is not a "memory leakage" but a memory fragmentation issue of `glibc`'s `ptmalloc` and not a bug of the bot.
+It can only be observed on Linux or macOS.
+Refer to [this issue](https://github.com/kurtmckee/feedparser/issues/287) for possible workarounds.
+Note that the official Docker image contains some workarounds to get rid of the issue.
+If you deployed the official Docker image but still find some "memory leakage", please raise an issue.

 ### **Q**: Why do I still receive notifications even if I mute the subscription?